 The placement of the camera affects the experience of the viewers greatly.
 When the camera is placed too low, your viewers will feel like they are two feet shorter.
 And if the camera is too high, the viewers will feel like they are giants.
 When using a VR headset, these effects will be exaggerated a lot more.
 That’s why it is important to keep the camera level with your line of sight.

 We have been creating a lot of exciting 360 videos for brands all around the region in the past couple of years.
-If you are interested in 360 video production, we encourage you to answer a few questions before dipping your toes into it.
+If you are interested in 360 video production or finding a 360 video company, we encourage you to answer a few questions before dipping your toes into it.

 - What are your goal and purpose?